 Two Herod Agrippas, father and son, ruled parts of Palestine during the period of the early church, touching the ministries of James, Peter, and Paul.
-While they won over many first-century Jews, they had far less success with Christians, whom they persecuted from time to time to curry favor.
-Their history fills gaps in the Bible's depiction of this critical period.
+While they won over many first-century Jews, they had far less success with Christians, whom they persecu. . .

 Most people understand the basic point of this well-known parable.
 The whole story describes working compassion as contrasted to selfishness.
 It also clarifies just who is our neighbor.

-In this parable, Jesus manipulates His enemies into admitting their guilt in rejecting, persecuting, and even killing the prophets—and ultimately Himself.
-Martin Collins shows that Jesus uses this parable to proclaim God's plan to take His message to others, the church, who would accept it.
+Jesus uses the parable of the wicked vinedressers to proclaim God's plan to take His message to others, the church, who would accept it.

 Because of their different attitudes, people react to God's calling differently.
 The Parable of the Two Sons explains that one's ultimate obedience to God is the one that really matters!